Inequality and Network Formation Games

-This paper analyzes inequality for \emph{network formation games} -- specifically, the {\sc Undirected Connections} (UC) game of Fabrikant \etal \cite{Fab2003} and the {\sc Undirected Bounded Budget Connections} (UBBC) game of Ehsani \etal \cite{Ehsani2011}.
-In both games, there is a set of strategic agents, $N = \{1, \dots, n\}$.
-Each agent $i \in N$ chooses a linking \emph{strategy} $s_i \in S_i$ that represents the subset of agents that $i$ is interested in building an edge to, and $S_i$ denotes the set of all possible strategies for agent $i$.
-A joint strategy profile $s = (s_1, \dots, s_n) \in S_1 \times \cdots \times S_n = S$ induces an undirected network $G_s = (N, E_s)$ where the agents are represented in $G_s$ by vertices and the edge set is the union of all those built by the agents; \ie $E_s = \{ \{i,j\} : j \in s_i \}$.
-Since an edge $\{i,j\}$ is include in $E_s$ if either $j \in s_i$ or $i \in s_j$, edge formation is said to be \emph{unilateral}.
+In this manuscript we analyze inequality in network formation games.
+Network formation games model the formation of network structures by and between a collection of strategic, self-interested individuals or \emph{agents}.
+In these games, connectivity is deemed to be desirable though costly, and it is up to the agents to reconcile the gains they achieve through additional connectivity (\eg access to information, the ability to communicate and coordinate, etc.) with the costs or resource limitations that limit the number of links that they can afford to create.

-The UC and UBBC games differ in how the ``cost'' of adding edges is accounted for.
-In the UC game, given a joint strategy $s$, each agent $i \in N$ incurs a two-part cost, made up of an \emph{usage cost} defined to be the sum of shortest-path distances between the agent and all others, and a \emph{construction cost} that is equal to the number of edges the agent builds multiplied by a constant $\alpha > 0$.
-In the UBBC game, each agent $i \in N$ is endowed with an \emph{edge budget} $k_i > 0$, restricting the size of $i$'s strategy (\ie the number of links that $i$ can build) to at most $k_i$.
-The cost to an agent $i$ given a joint strategy $s$ in the UBBC game is identical to the usage cost in the UC game.
+We focus on two network formation games: the {\sc Undirected Connections} (UC) game of Fabrikant \etal \cite{Fab2003} and the {\sc Undirected Bounded Budget Connections} (UBBC) game of Ehsani \etal \cite{Ehsani2011}.
+In both games, there is a set $N = \{1, \dots, n\}$ of strategic agents.
+Each agent $i \in N$ selects a linking strategy $s_i \subseteq N \setminus \{i\}$ that identifies a subset of other agents which they will build links to.
+The joint strategy $s = (s_1, \dots, s_n)$ induces an undirected network $G_s = (N, E_s)$ in which the agents themselves are vertices and the edge set $E_s$ is the union of every agent's linking strategies.
+In both games, agents incur a \emph{usage cost} that is defined for each $i \in N$ to be the sum of distances between $i$ and every other $j \in N \setminus \{i\}$ in $G_s$.
+The two games differ in how the cost of building edges is accounted for: in the UC game, each agent $i$ incurs an additional \emph{construction cost}, defined to be $\alpha$ times the number of edges that $i$ builds; and in the UBBC game, each agent $i$ is endowed with an \emph{edge budget}, $k_i > 0$, determining the maximum number of edges that $i$ can build.